NickyFrs/hma-bds/README.md

 ### User Background
 ---
-My approach to the UX design was to put information that I believe the user might need but not overloadd with information just the nessesary primary information.
-To do this, I try to put me in the user's position and think of what kind of information I would like to see if I visit the website and how easy and accesible would be if I am on the move.
+My approach to the UX design was to input what I believed to be the neccessary primary information, without overloading them.
+To achieve this, I tried to put myself in the user's position and think of the type of information I would like to see if I were to visit the website, as well as how easy and accesible it would be if I were using the website on the move.

-I Started with the mobile first desing as most people nowadays are on the move and mostly check information on their mobile phones and after working on the desktop desing.
-Worked under the idea that most people looking at a music school are parents that just want an easy to access and easy to look website that convey the information clearly with simple way to contact or book lessons.
+I started with the mobile first desing as most people nowadays are on the move and mostly check information on their mobile phones and after working on the desktop desing.
+I worked under the idea that majority of people looking at a music school are parents that would like an easy-to-access and easy-to-view website that conveys the information clearly with a simple way to contact the school or book lessons.

-I also considered the most popular instruments in the country should should showcase in the front page to create more signing uo opportunities.
+I also considered that the most popular instruments in the country should showcase on the front page, to create more opportunities for people to sign-up.

 ### External user’s goal
 ---
-People like options, since up to date there is only one other school offering music classes in the country's market, I like the user to know that there are other music services out there that can be accessible to them with more user center focus when the visit the website.
+People like options and, since up-to-date there is only one other school offering music classes in the country's market, I would like the user to know that there are other music services available that can be accessible to them with a more user centered focus when they visit the website.

 - User stories

      * First Time Visitor Goals
 		I want the visitor to see a clear layout of the information the owner wants to convey.
 		That the visitor can clearly see and identify how to move around the website.
-		I want visitors to have a way to contact the school easy.
+		I want visitors to have a way to contact the school easily.
-		That they can find information about the teachers and services easy.
+		That they can find information about the teachers and services easily.

 	* Returning Visitor Goals
-		That information they might need later (like prices or exams details) would easily accessible at all time and easy to find.
+		That information they might need later (such as prices or exams details) would be easily accessible at all times and easy to find.
 		That they can see and read about the tutors working for the school at any given time.

 	* Frequent User Goals
-		That users can see general information on different topics not only music (blog).
+		That users can see general information on different topics, not only music (blog).
-		See if there is any new member of staff and their information.
+		See if there are any new members of staff and be able to find their information.
-		See if there a new offers or news about the school or services provided.
+		See if there are new offers or news about the school or services provided.

  ### Site Owner's goals
 ---
-- As there is only one other music school in the area the owner wants to compete in the market.
+- As there is only one other music school in the area, the owner wants to compete in the market.
 - Increase awareness of the school within the country.
-- To have a internet presence.
+- To have an internet presence.
 - Promote subscriptions.
 - Promote accessible music teaching services.

 ### Market Research
 ---
-Looking at the scope of the island's music teaching opportunities, apart from individual personalized classes from independent tutors, there is only one music school.
-This present a competition opportunity and challenges. the classes offered are in group which make it difficult to target specific needs for the student.
-There's also competition in price as the group classes make it cheaper.
+Looking at the scope of the island's music tuition opportunities, there are two options: individually personalized classes from independent tutors or tuition from only one other music school.
+This presents a demand in the market for the school's niche services.
+The classes offered by the other school are given in large groups, which generates difficulty in targeting specific needs for the students.
+There is also competition in price as the group classes allow for a price reduction, whereas the smaller classes given by the owner's school lead to an increase in price.

-The focus therefore will be on showing that the school offer services for smaller group which aloud for more personalized tutoring depending on the need of the student at an affordable price or competing prices and for all ages.
+The focus, therefore, will be on showing that the school offers services for smaller groups which allows for more personalized tutoring, dependent on the needs of the student at an affordable or competing price, for all ages.

-Upon looking at various website over the internet I found that most use a clear layout to showcase theirs services with some using the colors their logos as base to convey their information, some others use a mixture.
+Upon looking at various websites on the internet I found that most use a clear layout to showcase theirs services with some using the colors their logos as base to convey their information, some others use a mixture.